arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ---
 title: 'Getting Started with Nicla Vision'
-description: 'This tutorial teaches you how to start to use the computer vision capabilities of the Nicla Vision using the OpenMV IDE and Micropython.'
+description: 'This tutorial teaches you how to get started with the computer vision capabilities of the Nicla Vision, leveraging the OpenMV IDE and MicroPython.'
 difficulty: beginner
 tags:
   - Getting Started